CattoYT/ValorantCommsBot/README.md

 Some redundant code will be present, so just comment it out if you don't want to use it.
 I recommend commenting EnemyManager in main.py for a somewhat decent (yet small) release.

+The bot currently has a few modules working, and some that aren't.
+Particularly:
+- The overlay is currently my focus as of 27/8/24
+- EnemyManager requires a model, but works

+Other modules should be working perfectly in main.py

 ## Acknowledgements